poshjosh/chinomsoikwuagwu.com/2020/02/07/AWS_EC2-Instance-Types_curated.md

 ### Introduction ###

 This is a gentle visual introduction.
-Start by glancing through the table below.
+Start by glancing deliberately through the table below.

 Class                 | Types
 ----------------------|-------------------------